-- 1.1 Form of Underwriting Agreement between Loews Corporation and the underwriters. - 4.1 The rights of the holders of Carolina Group stock are defined in Article Fourth of the Charter of Loews Corporation (filed as Exhibit A to the Proxy Statement on Schedule 14A, dated November 29, 2001 and incorporated herein by reference). - 4.2 The Carolina Group Policy Statement (filed as Exhibit B to the Proxy Statement on Schedule 14A, dated November 29, 2001 and incorporated herein by reference). - 5.1 Opinion of Wachtell, Lipton, Rosen & Katz, as to the legality of the securities being registered. - 23.1 Consent of Wachtell, Lipton, Rosen & Katz (included in opinion of counsel filed as Exhibit 5.1). - 23.2 Consent of Deloitte & Touche LLP. - 24.1 Power of Attorney.
+- 1.1 Form of Underwriting Agreement between Loews Corporation and the underwriters. - 4.1 The rights of the holders of Carolina Group stock are defined in Article Fourth of the Charter of Loews Corporation (filed as Exhibit A to the Proxy Statement on Schedule 14A, dated October 17, 2001 and incorporated herein by reference). - 4.2 The Carolina Group Policy Statement (filed as Exhibit B to the Proxy Statement on Schedule 14A, dated October 17, 2001 and incorporated herein by reference). - 5.1 Opinion of Wachtell, Lipton, Rosen & Katz, as to the legality of the securities being registered. - 23.1 Consent of Wachtell, Lipton, Rosen & Katz (included in opinion of counsel filed as Exhibit 5.1). - 23.2 Consent of Deloitte & Touche LLP. - 24.1 Power of Attorney (contained in signature pages hereto).